9th Central Committee of the Chinese Communist Party

 The 9th Central Committee of the Chinese Communist Party was in session from 1969 to 1973.
 It was preceded by the 8th Central Committee of the Chinese Communist Party.
 It was the second central committee in session during the Chinese Cultural Revolution.
 Even amidst partial cultural disintegration, it was succeeded by the 10th Central Committee of the Chinese Communist Party.
 It held two plenary sessions in the 4-year period.

 It elected the 9th Politburo of the Chinese Communist Party in 1969.

-This committee had 170 members and 109 alternate members.
+170 individuals served as members and 109 as alternates in the 9th Central Committee.

-Members

-Mao and Lin were the party chairman and vice-chairman.
-The remainder are listed in stroke order of surnames: